brycewray/hugo-site/content/posts/2022/06/wwdc-2022-thoughts.md

 So, it appears, I'll finally be able to kick Google Photos to the curb. *That* announcement provoked a loud "Yes!" and a fist-pump from me.[^domainMail]

 [^domainMail]: **Important caveat**: that assumes that I've understood this announcement correctly.
-Last year, I was excited to hear about getting own-domain support in iCloud Mail, only to find the real thing had---and still has---some show-stoppers that prevented my planned use of it.
+Last year, I was excited to hear about getting own-domain support in iCloud Mail, only to find the real thing had --- and still has --- some show-stoppers that prevented my planned use of it.
 Am hoping not to be similarly disappointed by the final appearance of the iCloud photo-sharing when it actually becomes available.

 Another "at long last": there will be an Apple Weather app on iPadOS.